ntvu19/process-farm/README.md

 Orchestrate the processes within the same machine with highest performance

 ## Components
+- Bootstrap Service
+    - The first service to be started
+    - Responsible for launching other components and services
+- Configuration Server
+    - Store the configuration for the whole application
 - Service Discovery
     - This is where all agents are registered
-- Configuration Server
-    - Store the configuration for the whole application
 - Distributed Tracing
     - Monitor service
 - Message Queue